literallyNotFate/data-structures/README.md

 cmake ..
 make
 ```
+You are ready to run the tests!

 ---

 ## Running the Tests

+There are two options:

+# Through executable

-To run the tests, use the following command:
+To run the tests through extecutable, use the following command:

 ```bash
 ./build/your_test_executable